kirakiray/o-book/docs/en/docs/use-component.md

 </my-comp>
 ```

 Please note that the Markdown content inside custom components will be translated into HTML elements.
-For example, regular line breaks will be converted into `p` elements, and `## ` will be translated into `h2`, and so on.
-Inside custom components, you can initialize and process elements by accessing the elements inside the slot.
+For example, regular line breaks will be converted into `p` elements, and `##` will be translated into `h2` elements, etc. Inside custom components, you can initialize and process elements by accessing the elements inside the slot.